Washington-Hillsdale Internship Program

 Explore The Area

-WHIP students also participate in a variety of activities sponsored by the Kirby Center.
-Opportunities might include visits to the Civil War battlefield at Antietam and George Washington’s historic estate at Mount Vernon or tours of the Pentagon and the FBI Headquarters.
+WHIP students also participate in a variety of activities sponsored by Hillsdale in D.C.
+Such opportunities include visits to the Civil War battlefield at Gettysburg, where Hillsdale students fought; Philadelphia to see where the Continental Congress met; George Washington’s historic estate at Mount Vernon; a local historic theatre to see a Shakespeare play; and a meeting with a Supreme Court Justice.

 Networking